 Uber's new card rewards you for your spending in the form of Uber credits, cash back, and gift cards.
 You would get rewards for all of your spending on the card, but certain types of spending earn more rewards than others.

-Perhaps unsurprisingly, this rewards card heavily favours frequent Uber riders or casual riders who would consider using Uber more in the future.
+Perhaps unsurprisingly, this rewards card heavily favours frequent Uber ride-share and Uber Eats users the most.
 Opting to exchange your points for credit with Uber will get you the most bang for your reward buck.
 One reward point is worth one cent, so 1,000 points will get you $10 in Uber credit.
 Since the points can be used right in the app, this is extremely convenient to use for rides.
 If you use the card for everything, you could be a getting a lot of free rides.

 On the other hand, if you prefer to collect as much cash back as possible, you might be better off choosing a different rewards card.
 If you're looking for some serious cash back for your spending, then check out these cards from our partners.